URGENT HELP if you need help straightaway

 Stockport Progress Recovery Centre (SPARC)

-SPARC is a local voluntary organisation providing support to adults in the Stockport area who experience mental health problems.
-The centre is managed by a committee made up of representatives from various local mental health services including Stockport and District Mind. our volunteer team and members of the centre.
+Stockport Progress and Recovery Centre is a local voluntary organisation providing support to adults in the Stockport area who experience mental health problems.

 Contact Details